The tax rules differ for the two phases of super:

 The first phase is the accumulation phase, when money is contributed to superannuation, usually during your working years.

-The pension phase begins when you start to draw down an income from your superannuation in the form of a pension.
+The pension phase begins when you start to draw down an income from your superannuation, typically in retirement, in the form of a pension.